Frequent hand washing can reduce spread of illness

 February 16, 2023

-HSHS St. John's encourages everyone to frequently wash their hands when exposed to highly touched surfaces to aid in reducing the spread of these illnesses like RSV, Influenza, COVID and more.
+HSHS St. Elizabeth's encourages everyone to frequently wash their hands when exposed to highly touched surfaces to aid in reducing the spread of these illnesses like RSV, Influenza, COVID and more.

 COVID, flu and RSV primarily spread through droplets in the air but could also be spread by our hands.
 Germs can be spread by hands coming into contact with a hard surface contaminated by the cough or sneeze of an infected person.
 Washing your hands often, especially before eating or touching your face and after using the restroom, can help prevent many illnesses including COVID, flu and RSV.